hakre/pcre.php/README.md

 need to develop it myself, there is a certain baseline:

 * *Git required*.
 Yet no specific version requirements known
     * It works from source, so `git clone` is a valid way to obtain the utility.
 * *Composer required*.
 It comes with a build and also with tests:
     * `$ composer build` - invokes the build (script)
-    * `$ composer test` - runs just the tests (no full build) the tests are smoke tests right now (they were not yesterday).
+    * `$ composer test` - runs just the tests (no full build) the tests are smoke tests and the Phpunit test suite right now (these were not available a couple of days ago).
+    * `$ composer package` - can you package it. runs the whole build and then packages under the current revision.

 Right now `pcre.php` is a single PHP file.
 So patching, maintaining and even developing requires some working into.
 The benefit is that most things are directly accessible.
 The downside is that things might change abruptly.

+Regressions can be easily tested for by adding a test-case to `smoke.sh` and perhaps extending the fixture (in `tests/fixture`) .

+Any units (functions, classes) can be unit-tested with Phpunit in a recent version, it is pre-configured in the repository and can be installed with composer as a development requirement.

 The build script so far takes the usage instructions out of the `pcre.php` file into `README.md` so that it is kept up to date.